 Today, our Facebook Family is one of the largest worldwide that supports those with brain injury.

 Better still, the vision was realized as many of our members have opened shared that the “virtual contact” with others has made their own path easier.
 Shared before, I never saw this coming.

 In 2015, TBI HOPE Magazine was launched as a free digital publication to help reach more who need to know that a meaningful life can be built after a brain injury.
 In early 2017, a print version of TBI HOPE Magazine was announced.

-In 2018, the magazine and network became known as HOPE After Brain Injury, mindul that stroke survivors, AVM and anoxic brain injury surivors needed to know that HOPE After Brain Injury was an inclusive community, looking to serve all affected by brain injury.
+In 2018, the magazine and network became known as HOPE Magazine, mindul that stroke survivors, AVM and anoxic brain injury surivors needed to know that the Brain Injury Hope Network was an inclusive community, looking to serve all affected by brain injury.